 The Tibetan script contains digraphs of vowel signs.
-While vowel signs are combining marks in Unicode, the code points in question are homoglyphs of a sequence of other vowel signs.
-They do not have a decomposition in Unicode, therefore both the sequence and the digraph version are independently PVALID.
+While vowel signs are combining marks in Unicode, these code points are homoglyphs of a sequence of other vowel signs.
+They do not have a decomposition in Unicode, therefore both the sequence and the digraph are independently PVALID.